-- In patients undergoing coronary artery bypass graft (CABG) surgery , clopidogrel therapy should be stopped, where possible, at least 5 days before surgery.
+- In patients undergoing coronary artery bypass graft (CABG) surgery, clopidogrel therapy should be stopped, where possible, at least 5 days before surgery.
 In patients receiving clopidogrel who are scheduled for elective noncardiac surgery or other invasive procedures, a multidisciplinary approach should be used to decide whether to cease therapy or defer surgery, balancing the risk of bleeding and thrombotic events.

-- Recent data suggests that perioperative bridging anticoagulation may not be necessary for patients receiving warfarin for atrial fibrillation.
+- Data suggests that perioperative bridging anticoagulation may not be necessary for patients receiving warfarin for atrial fibrillation (Douketis JD, NEJM 2015; 373:823-833).